Osama-Abdelhameed/BVA-SAT-FRAMEWORK/README.md

 ## Citation

-If you use BVA-SAT in your research, we will provide the paper citation once be accepted.
+If you use BVA-SAT in your research, The citation will be added once the paper is accepted.

 ## Requirements

-- Python 3.8+
+- Python 3.9+ (recommended: 3.10 or 3.11)
 - TensorFlow 2.12+
 - See `requirements.txt` for complete list